anthony-linaro/shrinkwrap/documentation/userguide/configmodel.rst

 params      dictionary  Dictionary of parameters to be passed to the FVP.
-Similar to the component's params, laying these out in a dictionary makes it easy for higher layers to override and add parameters. prerun      list        List of shell commands to be executed before the FVP is started. terminals   dictionary  Describes the set of UART terminals available for the FVP. key is the terminal parameter name known to the FVP (e.g. ``bp.terminal_0``) See below for format of the value.
+Similar to the component's params, laying these out in a dictionary makes it easy for higher layers to override and add parameters. prerun      list        List of shell commands to be executed before the FVP is started. terminals   dictionary  Describes the set of UART terminals available for the FVP. key is the terminal parameter name known to the FVP (e.g. ``bp.terminal_0``) See below for format of the value. runner      string      Type of runner to use, by default FVP. runners     dictionary  Dictionary of runners other than the FVP, with their variables.
+See below for the format of the runners.
 =========== =========== ===========

 ~~~~~~~~~~~~~~~~